kuznetckiy/geoscan_401_eng/index.rst

 **Maintenance**

-After each flight, visually inspect UAV for a damage.
+Visually inspect UAV for a damage after each flight.

 If a propellers are damaged, you can replace it yourself using spare parts and tools from the kit.